wistephens/GrailsMDAScripts/README.md

 Prerequisites
 ---

-This script has been teated under a Grails 1.3.7 only.
+This script has been tested under a Grails 1.3.7 only.

 To install Grails, visit http://grails.org/Download and download the version you would like to use.
 Set a GRAILS_HOME environment variable to point to the root of the extracted download and add GRAILS_HOME/bin to your executable PATH.
 Then in a shell, type the following: